touchlane/gridpad_flutter/README.md

 # GridPad Flutter layout

-**GridPad** is a Flutter library that allows you to place UI elements in a predefined grid, manage spans in two dimensions, have flexible controls to manage row and column sizes.
+**grid_pad** is a Flutter library that allows you to place UI elements in a predefined grid, manage spans in two dimensions, have flexible controls to manage row and column sizes.

 # Usage